Configuration Profile Creation

 1. Navigate to the System Configuration | Config Profile page then select Add New Profile.

-2. Once on the New Configuration Profile pop-up screen you are presented with twelve (12) editable sections followed by Cancel and Create buttons.
+2. On the New Configuration Profile screen, you are presented with twelve (12) editable sections followed by Cancel and Create buttons.

 1. Name/Description – consists of the name and description of the new configuration profile.

 2. Ransomware Protection – This protection setting applies to the agent’s ability to detect ransomware (malware that encrypts files on the system).
 For the agent to detect ransomware, it must be executed over a networked connection.
-Consists of six (6) fields:
+There are six (6) fields:

 1. Enabled - The GREEN block means that ransomware protection is active.
-A RED block represents the ransomware protection is disabled.
+A RED block represents that ransomware protection is disabled.

 2. Sensitivity - Low, Medium, and High.
 The higher the sensitivity the fewer files it takes the ZeroLock AI engine to detect the ransomware attack, generating an alert.
 Setting this value too high could cause false positive alerts.